Joshuagzm/PixelPewPew/README.md

 # PixelPewPew - A hobby project WIP

-A simple platformer developed in C++ with the Raylib library.
+A simple platformer developed in C++.
+Graphics and drawing done using the Raylib library, and networking done using the ASIO library.

 Features include simple gameplay and networked multiplayer.

 Controls:

 Movements - [left, right]

 Jump - [space]

 Attack - [z]

 Multiplayer guide: